Thursday, August 14, 2025

 CHARACTER BOARD

 My character picture boards were created decades ago by cutting out images from magazines.
-Years ago I used pictures from Google Images (often celebrities dressed up for a movie character.)
-But this time around I used Microsoft Pilot AI.
+Years ago, I used pictures from Google Images (often celebrities dressed up for a movie character).
+But this time around, I used Microsoft Pilot AI.
 Here's the result.
-The prompts for creating these images include their ethnicity and ages.
-Of course, once I created these images based on ages and ethnicities, I had to change the poster.
+The prompts for creating these images include the ethnicity and age of the individuals.
+Of course, once I made these images based on age and ethnicity, I had to update the poster.
 The previous Sabriya image looked too European to come from S.E Asia.

 Tuesday, July 1, 2025